3.2K 11 7 0

 I “knew” that I was marrying an amazing man whose kids were nice to me.

-I “knew” that his ex-wife wasn’t happy about me but that she’d eventually get over it.
+I “knew” that his ex-wife wasn’t happy about me but that she’d eventually adjust to this new dynamic.

-Just as a new parent can never really know what to expect when their biological baby enters the world, no member of the stepfamily could have actually known what they were in for.
+Just as a new parent can never really know what to expect when their biological baby enters the world, no member of the stepfamily could actually know what they were in for.

 What many outsiders don’t know is that the challenges don’t just appear the moment we start dating our partners.
 In fact, many of them don’t even show up until we get married.